 How the Nature Park works

-This initiative gives children and young people the opportunity to lead the way in mapping, monitoring and enhancing their spaces for nature.
+Children and young people are leading the way in mapping, monitoring and enhancing their spaces for nature.

 Just England's primary and secondary schools alone cover an area roughly twice the size of Birmingham!
-An online map will visualise the collective difference that everyone's individual actions are making for nature across the country.
+The Nature Park map visualises the collective difference that everyone's individual actions are making for nature across the country.

 The National Education Nature Park programme will provide the support and guidance needed to make this happen, and has broken down the Nature Park journey into five key steps:

 You'll find this icon displayed on any resources in our resource library that contribute directly to each of these steps.

 The first step in the Nature Park journey is asking the question, ‘Where are we now?’ –– observing and learning about the environment to begin to understand strengths and opportunities on a school, nursery or college site.
 This step encourages children and young people to take notice of the land, nature, and features around them, from both a geographical and scientific perspective as well as giving them the space to share their perceptions of their learning site.
 Try the Getting started or Explore your school site packages - with a ‘whole school’ approach, learners throughout the education setting can contribute their findings, opinions and experiences.
 Everyone's voice matters!

 Data collected in this initial step will contribute towards the big picture of the Nature Park programme, to track the collective difference being made.
 By taking a closer look and getting to know their space, learners can form a closer relationship with the environment and make informed decisions about what might need to change.